kedare/kedare-blog/content/blog/my-pov-on-google-cloud.md

 Custom machines
 ---------------

-One option I didn't see anywhere else is that you can either use predefined instances type or build your own type (I want X CPUs with X Gigabytes of RAM)
+One option I didn't see anywhere else is that you can either use predefined instances type or build your own type (i.e.: I want X CPUs with X Gigabytes of RAM)

 So..
 =====

-I think right now the only advantages of Google Cloud are mostly the price of the resources (It's usually far cheaper than AWS) (But far more expensive in time are a lot of features are missing and you'll get some pain trying to implement some H.A solutions with their very limited network layer), and the manager Kubernetes (if you use it).
+I think right now the only advantages of Google Cloud is mostly the price of the platform.
+It's usually far cheaper than AWS or Azure but far more time expensive as a lot of features are missing.
+You will need a lot of time to implement highly available solutions because of their very limited network layer if you don't use their own managed solution (If you plan to setup an H.A PostgreSQL or an H.A RabbitMQ, etc.)
+Also Kubernetes is a very good platform compared to AWS ECS.

-Google Cloud is still very new, I hope one day they will really compete with AWS in term of feature, but for now it's as far as I've seen having a quite slow progress when you compare to what you see on the AWS re'invent that release like 20 features in one shot (and BIG ones).
+Google Cloud is still very new.
+I hope one day they will really compete with AWS in terms of features, but for now, as far as I've seen they have a quite slow progress when you compare to what you see on the AWS like with "reInvent" that releases like 20 features in one shot (and BIG ones).

 Let's hope Google will invest more into its cloud platform to take on AWS.